gamblevore/speedie/Documentation/Perry.md

 ## Speed And Efficiency

 Perry is light, fast and small.
-Perry weighs at only 900KB on OSX.
-Compare that to Xcode which can be over 20GB, (21000x bigger).
+Perry weighs at only 1500KB on OSX.
+Compare that to Xcode which can be over 20GB, (13333x bigger).
 Incredible that Perry is so small.
 This is because Perry is made in Speedie, which is a great compiler.
 And also because I made it.

 Perry reminds us of the kind of programs you used to like and enjoy maybe 20 years ago... fast programs that do a lot... without all the bloat.

 In Perry, you'll find that finding is fast, text-editing is fast, autocomplete is fast, clicking on functions to find more info about them, is fast...
 Everything is fast.

 I find Perry takes surprisingly little RAM.
 When I open Perry I see I have 6 projects open (3 are large projects).
 Yet I am only taking 1.5MB of memory for all the objects, 87KB for the strings, and 1.7MB for the screen.
 Its an ultra-light-weight design.
-Xcode will take hundreds of megabytes for just one project.
+Xcode will take hundreds of megabytes for just one project, and gigabytes to compile.

 ## Comparisons